Designated Areas for building emergency management

 A designation remains in force for three years unless extended or terminated earlier.
 A designation of area can only be extended once for up to three years.

-The relevant territorial authority is required to review the designation every 90 days to decide whether the designation is still needed, having regard to the matters in s133BD(1) and (2) of the Building Act.
-A designation of area should remain in place until the designation is no longer in the public interest and can be terminated for a specific part of the designated area, or the whole area.
+The relevant territorial authority is required to review the designation every 90 days.
+They need to decide whether the designation is still needed, having regard to s133BD(1) and (2) of the Building Act.
+A designation of area should remain in place until it is no longer in the public interest.
+It can be terminated for a specific part of the designated area, or the whole area.

-The responsible person can let MBIE know of and the outcomes of their reviews by emailing information to BuildingActEmergencyManagement@mbie.govt.nz
+The responsible person must let MBIE know of the outcomes of their reviews.
+This is to be done by emailing the completed form to buildingemergencymanagement@mbie.govt.nz

 The outcomes of designation reviews must be notified publicly.